Skip to content

 Enable plugins

 The MCP module uses a plugin-based architecture that lets developers extend its functionality.
 The core module handles the MCP protocol itself and serves as a foundation, but the actual actions and resources exposed to the outside world are defined by plugins.
-You can also create your own custom plugin.

 MCP comes with two optional submodules that provide useful plugins: